CS-433/ml-project-2-copy/README.md

 Since the two .pkl file are too big for github we uploaded them on an external google drive here : [drive link](https://drive.google.com/drive/folders/1hAsNuEbsmkgaBuEapGjLKX5sa76Bc809?usp=sharing)
 This will create a csv output file containing our predictions.

-If you want to train one of our BERT models we recommend you use google COLAB, and a use a GPU (we used it with P100 GPU), more information on how to do that is is the notebook `BERT_models.ipynb`
+If you want to train one of our BERT models we recommend you use google COLAB, and a use a GPU (we used it with P100 GPU), more information on how to do that is is the notebook `BERT_models.ipynb` (additionally, instructions on how to create a conda virtual environment with the packages required to run run.py are indicated inside the notebook, and you can run run.py from inside it, this was done using conda version ` 4.10.3`)

 On a GPU it takes approximately 1 minute to run, on a CPU 10 minutes.

-To reproduce our other results, you can start by openning `preprocessing_embedding_baseline_example` and following the next step (all the next steps are implemented in the notebook except for placing the large file `glove-twitter-25.gz` in the right place)
+To reproduce our other results, open `preprocessing_embedding_baseline_example` and follow the next steps (most of the next steps are implemented in the notebook except for placing the large file `glove-twitter-25.gz` in the right place)
 - additionally to the packages you must install at the beggingin of `BERT_models.ipynb` install gensim using `pip install gensim`
 - first preprocess the tweets using the function `preprocessing` from `preprocessing.py` ( on train_pos and train_neg, some additional files required to run the functions are provided in our repo)
 - Transform the tweets into number vectors (embed them) using functions in `embeddings.py` :